Sean Gallagher is a British photographer and filmmaker who has been in Asia for over 15 years.

-Based out of Beijing, China, he specialises in covering issues surrounding the climate crisis and other global environmental problems, for some of the world’s leading news outlets.
+Based in Beijing, China, he specializes in covering issues surrounding the climate crisis and other global environmental problems for some of the world’s leading news outlets.

-He is a 8-time recipient of the Pulitzer Center on Crisis Reporting travel grant, his images are represented by the National Geographic Image Collection and he is a Fellow of the UK Royal Geographical Society.
+He is an eight-time recipient of the Pulitzer Center on Crisis Reporting travel grant; his images are represented by the National Geographic Image Collection and he is a Fellow of the UK Royal Geographical Society.

 He graduated in Zoology from university in the United Kingdom and it is his background in science that has led to much of his work being focused on communicating environmental issues through visual storytelling.